 In my dream, there suddenly rose up a mighty bear, towering above me, just like in the movies.
 The ground trembled from his angry roar as powerful paws threatened an unseen enemy.
 As corny as it sounds, I lay there watching the terrible sight and did not cringe.
 In fact, I was strengthened because I knew he was protecting me.
 I felt small and helpless but safe in his presence.

-The bear’s challenging roar seemed to go on forever and ever and I can still remember the feeling vibration in my whole body.
+The bear’s challenging roar seemed to go on forever and ever and I can still remember feeling the sound-vibration in my whole body.
 Then he dropped to all fours, seemed to be listening … and disappeared.
 Poof!
 Gone.

 I don’t know at what point in my fight for life this occurred.
 Only that I survived.
 When I regained consciousness and became coherent, I spoke of this “dream” to my daughter and her companion.
 My daughter was awkward as she held my hand and assured me it was okay.
 Her friend, a Sioux family adoptee, said nothing.
 His expression said it all.

 Perhaps the bear was simply a drugged delusion as I teetered on the brink of death but why?
 Why the most powerful relative of the dogs I've treasured all my life?
 I share this, risking ridicule, hoping it will open your minds.

 Some animals, some of the time, are messengers and the most common housecat or an exotic zoo tiger may some day "speak" to you.
 Open your mind and listen with your heart.
 Animals are part of the mysterious signs and symbols heeded by man since we first stood upright.

 Perhaps that's why my paternal ancestors, the First Americans, called them spirit guides.

 Reprinted from September 2009 ShowSight Magazine